wolfmcnally/havekidsright/content/posts/raven.md

 Achilles: Why tell us your dark thoughts, Raven?

 Raven: I have been following you, and listening.
-I think you may be intelligent enough to understand: to understand the way out of the misery of suffering and the finality of death.
+I think you may be intelligent enough to understand: to understand the way out of the misery of suffering and the insult of death.

 Achilles: You know how to conquer death, Raven?
 That is indeed a warrior’s dream come true!